-17. After all of the Petition Parts and signatures have been culled due to the reasons listed in paragraphs 14 and 15 above, the remaining signatures will be counted to determine whether the Sponsor submitted sufficient signatures to meet the initial count requirement and the fifteen (15) designated county requirement.
-If the Sponsor submitted a sufficient number of signatures, then the petition will be accepted and the signature verification process will begin.
+17. After all of the Petition Parts and signatures have been culled due to the reasons listed in paragraphs 15 and 16 above, the remaining signatures shall be counted to determine whether the Sponsor submitted sufficient signatures to meet the initial count requirement and the fifteen (15) designated county requirement.
+If the Sponsor submitted a sufficient number of signatures, then the petition shall be accepted and the signature verification process shall begin.

-If the petition does not contain the requisite number of signatures in the initial count or the requisite number of signatures in the designated fifteen (15) counties, the petition will be determined to be facially invalid and rejected without verifying any signatures.
+If the petition does not contain the requisite number of signatures in the initial count or the requisite number of signatures in the designated fifteen (15) counties, the petition shall be determined to be facially invalid and rejected without the verification of any signatures.